 See 20.
 If the public school district in which your school site is located has changed since last year, enter in the name of the former district.
 The name appears on your last year's affidavit.

 You may enter the age range for the students actually attending, or the age range of students to whom education is offered.
-Do not include preschool or kindergarten age children in this range, for the reasons given above.
+Do not include preschool age children in this range.
+It is not required to include kindergarten.

 Mark number of students who graduated.

 Count each person only once.
 Even if you are philosophically opposed to "teaching" your child "full-time," you should fill in one full-time teacher.
 Remember, you are establishing a full-time day school.
-For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave administrator blank.
+For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave number of administrators and other school staff blank.

 You must list a site administrator.
 This can be the same person as the School Staff (teacher) or the Director/Principal Officer.